Codeception/Codeception/docs/modules/Yii2.md

 ### grabAttributeFrom

-Grabs attribute value from an element.
+Grabs the value of the given attribute value from the given element.
 Fails if element is not found.

 ``` php